matter-labs/zinc/zrust-book/src/language/04-variables-and-types/02-types/00-overview.md

 ## Casting and conversions

 The language enforces static strong explicit type semantics.
-It is the most strict type system available, since safety is above everything.
+It is the most strict type system available since reliability is above everything.
 However, some inference abilities will not do any harm, so you do not have to specify types in places where they are highly obvious.
-Binary arithmetic operators always require their arguments to be of the same type.

 ### Explicit